8 alternatives to Wufoo

-Scores of small businesses, nonprofits, and schools have switched from Wufoo to JotForm in recent years.
+Some small businesses, nonprofits, and schools have switched from Wufoo to Jotform in recent years.
 While functionally the two companies have similarities, there are some key differences.

-JotForm’s interface is significantly more modern, especially after the release of JotForm 4.0 and JotForm Cards.
-JotForm also offers more third-party integrations, no limits on the number of form fields, collaboration options, and a new advanced mobile app, JotForm Mobile Forms.
+Jotform’s interface is significantly modern, especially after the release of Jotform 4.0 and Jotform Cards.
+Jotform also offers many third-party integrations, collaboration options, and a new advanced mobile app, Jotform Mobile Forms.

-Wufoo stuffs a lot of their functionality behind paid plans, including design customization, using certain integrations, accepting payments, and adding a file upload button to your form.
-With JotForm, pricing is based solely on usage limits.
+Wufoo stuffs some of their functionality behind paid plans, including design customization, using certain integrations, accepting payments, and adding a file upload button to your form.
+With Jotform, pricing is based on usage limits.

-JotForm has spent the past few years aggressively building products to help the user experience, and it shows.
-JotForm also offers enterprise-level accounts, making them more compatible with larger organizations than Wufoo.
+Jotform has spent the past few years aggressively building products to help the user experience, and it shows.
+As a Wufoo alternative, Jotform also offers enterprise-level accounts, making them compatible with larger organizations.

 Cognito Forms is a high-quality form builder that offers lots of little bonus features customers love.

-With Cognito Forms you can accept electronic signatures, use calculation fields and encrypted data, accept payments, and enable HIPAA compliance.
+With Cognito Forms you can accept electronic signatures, use calculation fields and encrypted data, accept payments, and enable HIPAA compliance features.